Condortheburninator/Condortheburninator/README.md

 #
 ### about me
-:wave: hey there, i'm conner. currently, i'm a business intelligence analyst specialising in etl, programming and reporting building. super interested in the data engineering space and am devouring all things airflow at the moment
+:wave: hey there, i'm condor. currently, i'm a business intelligence analyst specialising in etl, programming and reporting building. super interested in the data engineering space and am devouring all things airflow at the moment
     -

 #